 LTC (Ret.)
 Mike Kenny is the assistant vice president for outreach at SORA and leads our training and educational initiatives.
 A former instructor at the US Army School of Advanced Military Studies, LTC Kenny developed SOF-specific curriculum for SAMS and also taught SOF electives at the US Army Command and General Staff College.
 He spearheads SORA's training and education initiatives and outreach to the SOF community.
 His research focuses on the specifics of special operations campaign planning and counterinsurgency strategies.

-Patricia "Misha" Blocksome is the assistant vice president for research and also serves as the managing editor of Special Operations Journal.
-Additionally, she has been the lead conference organizer for the 2014 and 2015 SORA Symposium.
-Ms. Blocksome is a Ph.D. candidate in security studies at Kansas State University and teaches at the US Army School of Advanced Military Studies.
+Dr. Patricia "Misha" Blocksome is the assistant vice president for research and also serves as the managing editor of Special Operations Journal.
+Additionally, she was the lead conference organizer for the 2014 and 2015 SORA Symposia.
+Dr. Blocksome received her Ph.D. in security studies from Kansas State University and teaches at the US Army School of Advanced Military Studies.
 She is well-published in the fields of security force assistance and terrorism in particular, and in special operations more generally.

 Learn more about Ms. Blocksome on academia.edu